CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 }

-This time we demonstrate using GitHub Script (JavaScript) to write the script, which offers more flexibility and better syntax.
+This time, we demonstrate using GitHub Script (JavaScript) to write the script, offering more flexibility and easier syntax.

-Of course, if you want to follow my previous suggestion of having each task in a separate file, you can remove the Job If condition and directly set the Action Workflow trigger conditions:
+Of course, if you want to follow what I said earlier—one file per task—you can remove the Job If condition and set the trigger directly in the Action Workflow:

 Automation-PullRequest-Auto-Assign.yml :